markgossa/MessageBus/README.md

     2. `MessageType` property (or custom `MessageType` property name)
 * Outgoing messages:
   * The `Label` is now set to the name of the `Type` of the message and the `MessageType` property is no longer present however the `Label` can be set to a custom value or set to `null` and the `MessageType` property added to outbound messages for backwards compatibility.
-* Minor interface breaking changes for some interfaces in `MessageBus.Abstractions` to allow for new functionality such as sending message copies and messages with delays.
+* Minor interface breaking changes for some interfaces in `MessageBus.Abstractions` to allow for new functionality such as sending message copies and messages with delays
+* `IMessage`, `IEvent`, `ICommand` and `MessageVersionAttribute` have been moved into the `MessageBus.Abstractions.Messages` namespace

 ## Programming model

 MessageBus is designed to be extensible so you can use it with any messaging technology and so it can be extended with additional features.
 See a UML diagram of the abstractions below.
 For example, any implementation of `IMessageBusClient` or `IMessageBusAdminClient` can be used to enable the use of RabbitMQ or other messaging technologies.

+This diagram shows an overview of the programming model only however you should refer to the code available in the `src` folder for a more up to date representation.

 ![](docs/MessageBusUmlDiagram.jpg)